Lone Star (band): Break-up and further activities

 Lone Star were on hiatus for a period when Chapman was called upon by UFO to fill in for the absent Michael Schenker for part of their US tour with Rush.
 Upon his return the band began to prepare and demo material for a proposed third album but already on shaky ground and beset by management problems and tensions caused by Smith and Lee's interest in Scientology, Lone Star splintered in late 1978, CBS having pulled the plug due in part to the rapidly changing musical climate, with the rise of punk rock leaving bands like Lone Star seeming old fashioned.

 Tony Smith said "We were the right band at the wrong time, we lost popularity overnight when punk rock exploded on to the scene.
 I remember my girlfriend taking me to the Blitz Club in London's Covent Garden, when it was all kicking off with Steve Strange and everything.
 We waltzed in, and there's me with my long blond hair and white flared trousers".

-Chapman re-joined UFO for good and went on to make four studios album with the band before joining UFO bassist Pete Way in Waysted in the mid-1980s and settling in the US.
+Chapman re-joined UFO for good and went on to make four studio albums with the band before joining UFO bassist Pete Way in Waysted in the mid-1980s and settling in the US.
 Chapman worked as a guitar teacher in South Florida, where he was also a member of Gator Country, featuring members of the original Molly Hatchet.
 He died in June 2020.

 Drummer Dixie Lee toured with Wild Horses in late 1978, before teaming up with John Sloman in the short-lived Pulsar.
 Lee also cut some demos with an early incarnation of Blizzard Of Ozz in 1980.
 In early 1983, he joined and toured with Welsh Rock Band "Red Sharks" playing several dates, then briefly joined metal act Persian Risk later that year.
 Sloman joined British rockers Uriah Heep for their controversial Conquest album in 1980, before forming John Sloman's Badlands with guitarist John Sykes in 1982 and guesting with Gary Moore on the Rockin' Every Night – Live in Japan album.
 Sloman embarked on a solo career in the mid-1980s and has since released several albums, including the Todd Rundgren produced-Disappearances Can Be Deceptive in 1989.